StevenSchmidtAusTex/project-python-flask/README.md

 ### Further Development (I may develop these prior to Final Interview)

-- Fix further security issues (such as passwords being in plain text)
+- [RESOLVED] Fix further security issues (such as passwords being in plain text)
 - Demonstrate debugging practices and IDE integration
 - PostGres migration would be also ideal